NebulousLabs/Sia/doc/API.md

 Wallet transactions are transactions that have been processed by the wallet and given more information, such as a confirmation height and a timestamp.
-Each wallet transaction contins information about only a single input or output.
+Each wallet transaction contains information about only a single input or output.
 One network transaction with many inputs an outputs can result in many wallet transactions.
 All of the wallet transactions created by a network transaction are guaranteed to be consecutive in history.
 Wallet transactions will always be returned in chronological order.